alenyeh1014/DataScience-TwitterAnalytics/README.md

 ### Conclusion:

   - After comparing with five different algorithms, we conclude that **supervised learning algorithms (Naive Bayes and SVM) have better performances than unsupervised learning algorithms (K-means and LDA)**.
-However, **CNN still has the highest accuracy than the other algorithms**.
-That is to say, CNN is the most practical algorithm in this twitter project and we should improve the performance by modifying the parameters set inside the model.
+The possible reason is because **labels** utilized in supervised learning alogritms may strengthen the features of tweets; therefore, it can improve the accuracy of predictions in game results.
+However, **CNN still has the highest accuracy performance over than any other methodologies**.
+That is to say, CNN is the most practical algorithm in this twitter project and we should keep modifying the parameters set inside the model in order to gain a better performance.